 As population increases, the demand for off-road trails will also increase.
-Based on population projections for Monash and current participation rates for trail activities, by 2026 over 120,000 residents are likely to use an off-road trail for walking, cycling, skating, running and dog walking.
+Based on population projections for Monash and current participation rates for trail activities, by 2026 over 120,000 residents are likely to use an offroad trail for walking, cycling, skating, running and dog walking.
+During 2020-2021 there has been a substantial increase in the use of local open space and particularly off road trails, and this trend is expected to continue.
 Off-road trails are one of the three major function types of open space to be delivered in Monash that were identified in Section 3.
-Clause 56.05 Urban Landscape of the Monash Planning Scheme requires that linear paths and trails should be provided within one kilometre of 95% of all dwellings.
-However, this applies to new areas of development through subdivisions.
-This strategy does not set out a specific minimum for trails as this is difficult to achieve in established urban areas.
-Particularly due to the costs associated with retrofitting infrastructure in existing suburbs.